photo © Discovering Finland

 The land area now known as Finland was first inhabited just after the Ice Age, from around 8500 BCE.
-In this section we will give a brief outline of the main periods of Finnish history from then onwards.
+In this section we will give a brief outline of the main periods of history of Finland from then onwards.

 Suomusjärvi culture (8300-5000 BCE)